Skip to main content Skip to main navigation Skip to search

 Training and accreditation for approved arrangements classes 19.1 and 19.2

-• have obtained a certificate of attainment in the unit of competency TLIX0008 – Comply with biosecurity border clearance
+• complete the unit of competency TLIX0008 - Comply with biosecurity border clearance.
+This unit of competency is offered by registered training organisations (RTOs).

 • a completed registration form

-Accreditation requests should be sent to AEP Arrangements team.
+Accreditation requests should be sent to class19@aff.gov.au.

 Download

-Registration to become an accredited person under approved arrangement classes 19.1 and class 19.2 PDF 233 KB
+• Registration to become an accredited person under approved arrangement classes 19.1 and class 19.2 (PDF 233 KB)

-If you have difficulty accessing these files, please visit web accessibility.
+If you have difficulty accessing these files, contact us for help.

 Continued Biosecurity Competency (CBC)